Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) notify the Committee of the dispute;

-   2. agree to or request the appointment of a mediator; and
+   b) agree to or request the appointment of a mediator; and

-   3. attempt in good faith to settle the dispute by mediation.
+   c) attempt in good faith to settle the dispute by mediation.

 2. The mediator must be—

    a) a person chosen by agreement between the parties; or

-   2. in the absence of agreement—
+   b) in the absence of agreement—

       i) if the dispute is between a Member and either another Member or a unit of the Association other than the Committee—a person appointed by the Committee;

-      2. if the dispute is between units of the Association other than the Committee—a person appointed by the Committee; or
+      ii) if the dispute is between units of the Association other than the Committee—a person appointed by the Committee; or

-      3. if one party to the dispute is either a Member or a unit of the Association and the other party is either the Committee or the Association—a person appointed or employed by the Dispute Settlement Centre of Victoria.
+      iii) if one party to the dispute is either a Member or a unit of the Association and the other party is either the Committee or the Association—a person appointed or employed by the Dispute Settlement Centre of Victoria.

 3. A mediator appointed by the Committee may be a Member or former Member of the Association but in any case must not be a person who—

    a) has a personal interest in the dispute; or

-   2. is biassed in favour of or against any party.
+   b) is biassed in favour of or against any party.

 ### 28. Mediation process